muigaiunaka/resilience/README.md

 We’ve chosen to react by supporting each other in real, tangible ways.
 We’ve launched an initiative called Commit Resilience, inviting anyone to share a single action they’ll commit to making, in reaction to these events.
 We invite you to read the mission statement, and join us in making a single commitment to yourself and your community.
 Share it on social media, or -- even better -- share it in person.

+**Tech used:** HTML, CSS, MongoDB, Express, Angular JS, Node.js, Heroku

+Following the results of the 2016 election...

 ## Set Up

 First clone the repo: